Skip to content

 General workflow for configuring the plugin

-In general, the plugin writes the data received from the interrogator to an additional datastream on the Q.station controller.
-A web interface is provided for configuring the plugin.
+In general, the plugin maps the data received from the interrogator to an additional data stream on the Q.station controller.
+Configuration of the plugin is performed via a dedicated web interface.

 1. On the controller create an Additional datastream.

-2. The following variables from the interrogator can be included in the datastream.
-If the variable names follow the below naming convention, the mapping of the interrogator variables is done automatically when clicking Save in the plugin web interface.
+2. The following interrogator variables can be included in the data stream.
+When the variable names follow the naming convention below, the plugin automatically maps them to the data stream when you click Save in the web interface.

-• SensCnt-X: Number of sensors detected in a channel, where X = channel no. [1-8].
+• SensCnt-X: Number of sensors detected in channel X 1–8.

-3. To access the web interface, open a web browser and enter http://[ipaddress]:8090/GInsPhotonFirstPlugin, where [ipaddress] represents the IP address of the controller.
+4. Open the plugin web interface via the Project State view in Cockpit (GI.bench v1.18.0 or later) or web browser and enter http://[ipaddress]:8090/GInsPhotonFirstPlugin, where [ipaddress] represents the IP address of the controller.

 Configuring a connection